The Future of the Forklift Industry

 Plus, some of the advancements in robotics are designed to improve forklift driving functions – not replace jobs!
 From our vantage point, forklift driving jobs aren’t under immediate threat from a mass infusion of robots in the workplace.

-A few years ago, the United States Occupational Health and Safety Administration (OSHA) started to automate their accident investigation and injury report forms.
+A few years ago, OSHA started to automate their accident investigation and injury report forms.
 Today, electronic forms are processed faster than traditional paper ones.
-This is just one illustration how automation impacts the forklift industry.
+This is just one illustration of how automation impacts the forklift industry.

 On a more practical level – the lumber yard, warehouse, construction site and more – the fears about automation obsoleting forklift driving jobs are overrated.
 A recent study from OSHA concluded that forklift drivers will remain a critical part of the industry for decades to come.